WSU-Physics-Courses/physics-521-classical-mechanics/Docs/Assignments/04_Small_Oscillations.md

 ## Masses and Springs 2

-+++

-Repeat the process for a tetrahedron with four equal masses and four 6 equal springs.
+Repeat the process for a tetrahedron with 4 equal masses and 6 equal springs.
 You may want to check your results with the code on CoCalc.

 +++